majidhamzavi/Backpropagation-and-Gradient-Descent/README.md

 # Backpropagation and Gradient Descent

-Now, in this repository, with the concept of [simple backward NN](https://github.com/majidhamzavi/Feed-Backward-NN), we can implement the backward calculations for a NN with 2 hidden layers.
+Now, in this repository, similar to [simple backward NN](https://github.com/majidhamzavi/Feed-Backward-NN), we can implement the backpropagation calculations for a NN with 2 hidden layers.
 It is up to you to add more layers, but calculations could be tedious.

 These are the flow for a NN with 2 hidden layers: